spack/spack/lib/spack/docs/environments.rst

    Now the ``spack load mypackage`` command will fail because more than one version of ``mypackage`` is installed.
-Thus, ``spack load`` is non-deterministic, and not a reliable way to load specific sets of modules one whishes to build and load.
+Thus, ``spack load`` is non-deterministic, and not a reliable way to load specific sets of modules one wishes to build and load.
-   Environments solve this problem by creating a localized context that is immune to what other versions of packages might be installed on the system.
+   Environments solve this problem by creating a localized context that is immune to what other versions of packages might be installed in the global Spack prefix.
 #.
 Environments separate the steps of (a) choosing what to
    install, (b) concretizing, and (c) installing.
-This allows Environments to remain stable and repeatble, even if Spack packages are upgraded: specs are only re-concretized when the user explicitly asks for it.
+This allows Environments to remain stable and repeatable, even if Spack packages are upgraded: specs are only re-concretized when the user explicitly asks for it.
 It should even be possible to reliably transport environments between different computers running